petershin/liferay-learn/docs/dxp/latest/en/liferay-development/client-extensions.md

 * [Microservice client extensions](#microservice-client-extensions)
 * [Batch client extensions](#batch-client-extensions)

-### Front-end Client Extensions
+### Frontend Client Extensions

 Front-end client extensions provide resources to display on specific pages.
 Theme resources or custom HTML elements can now be provided in client extensions.
 Most front-end client extensions provide *static resources* to your Liferay instance.

-See [Front-end Client Extensions](./client-extensions/front-end-client-extensions.md) for more information on the specific types.
+See [Frontend Client Extensions](./client-extensions/front-end-client-extensions.md) for more information on the specific types.

 ### Configuration Client Extensions